Category: Primary Care & Pediatrics

 Benefits of a Primary Care Provider

-There are many benefits of having a primary care provider including:
+There are many benefits of having a primary care provider, including:

 • Understanding your history.
 Your primary care provider has access to all of your medical records as well as your family history.
 This helps them see the full picture when it comes to your health rather than the snapshot other providers may get from a single visit at an urgent care or emergency room.

 • Building a relationship.
 You get to know your primary care provider throughout your life and come to build a relationship with them.
-Because you become more comfortable with each other, they are able to better understand your medical situation and you may feel more comfortable bringing issues to them and asking questions you may have.
+Because you become more comfortable with each other, they are able to better understand your medical situation, and you may feel more comfortable bringing issues to them and asking questions you may have.

 • Prevention and early detection.
 Your primary care provider can recommend regular tests and screenings based on your personal and family history.
 These regular checkups, tests, and screenings with the same provider make it more likely that any potential health issues will be caught early when they are most treatable.